Samalander0/Beedol/README.md

   - Beedol is a [Progressive Web App](https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/)!
 This means that it can be installed as an app on virtually ANY device: IOS, Android, Windows, and more!

 ## CTRL + SHIFT
-### Beedol was submitted to the CTRL SHIFT competition.
-Here's the project description:
+### Beedol was submitted to the CTRL SHIFT competition and won the Honorable Mention!
+Here's the submitted project description:

 TLDR: Beedol is a place for students and teachers to write how-to articles for other students.
 It was coded entirely by hand using NextJs and Firebase.